Patryk27/lxd-snapper/README.md

 $ cargo build --release
 $ ./target/release/lxd-snapper

-# (or) Using Nix v1
-$ nix-build
-$ ./result/bin/lxd-snapper

-# (or) Using Nix v2 / v3
+# (or) Using Nix v3
 $ nix build
 $ ./result/bin/lxd-snapper
 ```

 ## Configuring

-Setting-up lxd-snapper is pretty easy: you just have to prepare a single
+Setting-up lxd-snapper is pretty easy: you just need to prepare a configuration
-configuration file that will describe which LXD instances (so containers and/or
+file that will describe which LXD instances (so containers and/or virtual
-virtual machines) you want to get snapshotted, and for how long those snapshots
+machines) you want to get snapshotted and for how long those snapshots should be
-should be kept around.
+kept around.

 We can start with the most basic configuration: